Olesia Batsman: Career

 In January 2022 Batsman and her husband, a well-known Ukrainian journalist Dmytro Gordon, launched a YouTube talk show "GORDON".
 According to the journalist, it was the first political talk show available on this platform in the world.
 Current political and social topics were discussed by guests in the studio.
 There were four broadcasts aired up until February 24, 2022, when Russia launched a full-scale invasion of Ukraine.
 After that, the talk show was put on hold.

 In March 2024 an international non-governmental organisation Reporters Without Borders officially launched the Svoboda Satellite Package project.
 Nine Russian-speaking TV and radio channels, in particular the Gordon Live channel, were being broadcast to territories including Russia, occupied territories of Ukraine and Baltic countries.
 Batsman and Gordon interviews are shown on a 24/7 basis as well as content from their YouTube channels.
 The presentation of the project was hosted in Brussels at the European Parliament with participation and support from Věra Jourová, vice-president of the European Commission.
 This project will be accessible to 61 million households in total, in particular to 4.5 million households in the Russian Federation and about 800 thousand in the occupied territories of Ukraine.
 Its primary objective is to provide people with high-quality information, in addition to the fight against Russian propaganda, said the former secretary general of Reporters Without Borders Christophe Deloire along with Svoboda project director Jim Phillipoff during an interview with Batsman. «We want to reverse the logic of propaganda.
 We do not want to fight propaganda with propaganda.
 It's not a very effective remedy.
 We want to have independent journalism to be broadcast to an audience living under propaganda regimes», — explained Deloire.

-Personal life

-She is married to Ukrainian journalist Dmytro Gordon.
-They met in 2006 when Batsman interviewed Gordon, and have been in a relationship since 2011.
-The couple has three children together: daughters Santa (2012), Alice (2016) and Liana (2019).